fbpx

 Bonus tip: do some cleaning and refreshing before shopping.
 Donating items around the holiday season is the perfect way to give back to your community and promote up-cycling.

-presents under tree3.
+presents under tree 3.
 Wrapping

 Doing some last minute wrapping and scavenging for wrapping paper?
 Hold that thought.
 Sadly, a good majority of wrapping paper used around the holidays is unable to be recycled.
 If you’re planning on purchasing wrapping paper, look for ones that are un-printed, un-glittered, non shiny, and preferably made with recycled materials.
 An even better option is to look around your own home for things that could double as wrapping paper.
 Old calendars, newspapers, sheet music, or even tin foil can be great alternatives to manufactured papers.
 It may not be as dazzling up front, but you’ll feel loads better cleaning up the scraps after the day is done.